The Pacific War, 1942

 The heavy cruiser, HMAS Australia, with screen commander Crutchley aboard, returning from his midnight meeting with Turner, was steaming to the battle site.
 Close support for the transports consisted of anti-aircraft light cruiser San Juan and light cruiser HMAS Hobart and destroyers Monssen and Buchanan.

-Unaware of the nature of the battle, VAdm Fletcher's 3 carrier and 1 battleship force was returning from the far end of their nightly fall back and would not be in range to attack the withdrawing enemy cruisers, and then turned to withdraw at 0400 on the 9th.
+Unaware of the nature of the battle, VAdm Fletcher's 3 carrier and 1 battleship force was withdrawing and not in range to attack the withdrawing enemy cruisers at first light.
 Fortunately the Japanese did not know this.
 Equally fortunate was that an enemy air attack of 40 bombers carrying torpedoes early the next morning could not find the carriers and were only able to finished off Jarvis (DD-799), torpedoed during the previous day's noon air attack.
 This day's search for carriers keep bombers from hitting the unprotected supplies stored just inside the treeline.

 AfterwardAll agreed the Japanese had not lost their fighting spirit after their defeat at Midway and that the allies had lost a major fight from problems with reconnaissance, communication, and preparedness.
 Yet RAdm Crutchley calls our attention that the propose of the screening force was to protect the landing and that the enemy did not get through.
 The cost was 1,270 sailors killed, more than Marine loss in the entire 6 month Guadalcanal campaign, 1,207.